Frequently Asked Questions

 Q. What are the main differences between the MI and Coverdell Fellows programs?

-A. Students in the MI program complete their Peace Corps service between their two academic years, and must complete a certificate in International Development in conjunction with their degree.
-Coverdell Fellows students have already completed a Peace Corps assignment, and they may choose how to concentrate their studies.
+A. Students in the MI program complete their Peace Corps service between their two academic years, and must complete coursework in International Development in conjunction with their degree.
+Coverdell Fellows have already completed a Peace Corps assignment, and they may choose how to concentrate their studies.

 Master’s International Program Questions